Thomas Van Lear: Career

 Van Lear led two unsuccessful campaigns for the mayoralty before he was elected on November 7, 1916, with over 33,000 votes.
 Van Lear did not win control of the city council, and Sheriff Otto Langum worked closely with the Minneapolis Citizens' Alliance, an anti-labor coalition of wealthy business magnates.
 In office, Van Lear welcomed the People's Council of America for Democracy and the Terms of Peace to Minneapolis and refused to approve a law that would effectively ban the Industrial Workers of the World (IWW).
-The only Socialist mayor in the city's history, Van Lear was defeated for re-election in 1918, amid accusations that he and his supporters secretly desired a German victory in World War I. Van Lear was expelled from the Socialist Party of America in 1918 and later helped to form a local section of the Nonpartisan League that firmly supported the policies of Democratic President Woodrow Wilson.
+The only Socialist mayor in the city's history, Van Lear was defeated for re-election in 1918, amid accusations that he and his supporters secretly desired a German victory in World War I. Van Lear was expelled from the Socialist Party of America in 1918.
+At the time, the Socialist Party was against entering World War 1, and Van Lear was in favor, causing conflict between him and the party.
+He later helped to form a local section of the Nonpartisan League that firmly supported the policies of Democratic President Woodrow Wilson.

 In 1919, Van Lear worked with Herbert Gaston to found the populist Minnesota Daily Star newspaper.
 The first issue was printed in August 1920.
 While the paper had some success as a political tool, it had a difficult time attracting advertisers and went bankrupt in 1924.

 Death

 Van Lear died on March 4, 1931.
-He is interred at Sunset Memorial Park Cemetery in Minneapolis.